gastlyTree/wumpus/README.md

 # Solution

 This solution will implement a custom graph library and implementation to represent the "caves" of the game.
-The cave will be represented as a dodecahedron; where each vertex is a cave room and each edge is a hallway connecting said rooms.
+The cave will be represented as a dodecahedron; where each vertex is a cave room and each edge is a tunnel connecting said rooms.